peterlee123hi/personal-blog/src/content/thoughts/random-late-night-thoughts-on-life.md

 - Don't trust someone who doesn't have a todo list
 - Humble bragging, always complaining, comparing yourself/others is too common in tech
 - When it comes to friendships and relationships, the natural way is the best way.
 No need to overthink, listen to your gut
+- Harry Potter Houses is a really good sorting of personalities (Gryffindor, **Ravenclaw**, Slytherin, Hufflepuff)
 - Markets are everywhere and it's exhausting (jobs, dating, housing)
 - You can get decently good at anything with enough practice
 - Nature is timeless when it comes to interior design.
 Japanese architecture had amazing longevity